Vacation Rentals in Niagara falls

 When it comes to looking for a vacation rental in Niagara falls, the months when you will pay the most are, in order of highest to lowest, January, August and December, with average prices per night of $351, $350, and $348, respectively.

 Are there usually many vacation rentals available in Niagara falls?

-The months with the lowest properties available in Niagara falls are, in order, August, September, and July with respective average availability figures of 16.6%, 23%, and 26.25%, based on data collected in 2020.
+The months with the lowest properties available in Niagara falls are, in order, August, July, and June with respective average availability figures of 16%, 18%, and 28%, based on the previous year.

 Are there many rentals in Niagara falls?

 We have 680 properties for you in Niagara falls, provided by our 5 local and international partners.